azlen/cozy.garden/README.md

 # Cozy Garden
 _a place to grow ideas_

-Cozy Garden is a space to share and participate in creative challenges, ask intriguing questions, and meet likeminded learners.
-The platform is powered by a modified version of [Cerca](https://github.com/cblgh/cerca), a forum software built for the [Merveilles community forums](https://forum.merveilles.town)
+Cozy Garden is a personal forum powered by a modified version of [Cerca](https://github.com/cblgh/cerca), a forum software built for the [Merveilles community forums](https://forum.merveilles.town)

 ## Local development